gracekelly626/MachineLearning/SVM&Kernel.md

-SVM - solve classification problem want to draw a straight line with the view putting in the **widest** street that seperates the positive samples from the negative samples.
+SVM - solve classification problem (linearly separable, otherwise use kernel transformation) want to draw a straight line with the view putting in the **widest** street that seperates the positive samples from the negative samples.
 ![image](https://user-images.githubusercontent.com/90355504/144755453-3277dcea-808d-457e-b0b2-c1a70d8dbc02.png)